uruss-what/Kygram_Messenger/README.md

 / To ensure the security of transmitted data, various block encryption modes are used, including ECB, CBC, PCBC, CFB, OFB, CTR and Random Delta, as well as Zeros, ANSI X.923, PKCS7, ISO 10126 padding methods.

-/The application architecture is built on a client-server model, where the server part is implemented using gRPC, PostgreSQL, Redis and RabbitMQ deployed in Docker.
+/The application architecture is built on a client-server model, where the server part is implemented using gRPC and PostgreSQL deployed in Docker.
 The server is responsible for processing requests, managing session keys and routing encrypted messages between clients.
 The client part is a web application in HTML, CSS and JavaScript, using WebSocket for streaming data.